Overview

 Continuing to apply sequestration buffers (25% for 25-year projects, 5% for 100-year projects) to ensure durability of credited carbon.

-Before the Minister can make a method under the Carbon Credits (Carbon Farming Initiative) Act 2011 (the Act), they must seek advice from the independent Emissions Reduction Assurance Committee (ERAC) for advice.
-If the ERAC finds the method does not meet the legislated integrity standards, the Minister cannot approve it.
-Before providing that advice, ERAC must publish a detailed outline of the proposed method and invite public submissions through the department’s website.
+Before the Minister can make a method under the Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act 2011), they must seek advice from the independent Emissions Reduction Assurance Committee (ERAC).
+If the ERAC finds a method does not meet the legislated offsets integrity standards (as per section 133 of the CFI Act 2011), the Minister cannot make it.
+Before providing advice to the Minister, ERAC must publish a detailed outline of the proposed method(s) and consider public submissions provided through the department’s website.
+The feedback from public submissions will inform the ERAC’s assessment of whether the proposed new savanna methods meet the legislated offset integrity standards in the CFI Act 2011.

-For an outline of the savanna sequestration and avoidance method, see the Exposure Draft and Explanatory Statement.
+For an outline of the savanna sequestration and avoidance method, see the its Exposure Draft and Explanatory Statement.